balmas/cts-handles/proposal.md

 * passage specific template handles

-## Outstanding Questions

-* What if a template handle resolves to multiple possibilities?
-I.e. if there are multiple providers for a work level template handle?
-How are these reported back to the proxy and to the consumer?

-* How does the hdl proxy resolve URNs which have edition specific handles (i.e. which aren't participating in the namespace prefix mapping)? assume it would only work if those handles adhered to a predefined syntax?

 # Appendix 1 - User Stories

 US 1 As a user I want a CTS Work URN (with a passage reference) to resolve to a list of URLs serving editions and translations of this work.